 - A computer with Windows on it (or using Mono or Wine on Mac/Linux)

 MAKE SURE YOU READ THE WARNINGS ABOVE BEFORE CONTINUING!

 Section I - Finding a Theme

-- Peruse the resources to get themes, finding a theme you want to install.
-Some have YouTube videos to show what the theme looks like, unfortunately some of them are unavailable.
+- Find a theme you want to install.
+Some themes have YouTube videos to show what the theme looks like, but unfortunately some of the videos are no longer available.

 - Once you found one you like, click the download link corresponding to your Wii Menu version.
-It is very important to pick the right one to avoid bricks.
+It’s very important to pick the correct version to avoid bricks.